Richard Sherman Discusses Colin Kaepernick's Not Being Signed by NFL Team

 The 29-year-old quarterback had a solid individual season last year but caused controversy when he decided to kneel during the national anthem in protest of police brutality and social injustice.
 Sherman believes this is the only reason he is currently a free agent.

 "What is it about?"
 Sherman said.
 "It's not about football or color.
 It's about, 'Boy, stay in your place.'
 He played in Chip (Kelly)'s system last year and went 16-4 (TD-to-INT ratio) on a bad team.
-He played well because hes a good football player.
+He played well because he's a good football player.
 He may not be the best, but he's better than a lot of these dudes starting."

 While the All-Pro cornerback can be angry at the Ravens if they don't sign Kaepernick—especially after specifically calling out Mallett—he can also reflect on his own team not taking advantage of the opportunity.

-Seattle coach Pete Carroll said Kaepernick is "a starter in this league," per Andre Vergaraof Fox Sports, as explanation for not adding the veteran.
+Seattle coach Pete Carroll said Kaepernick is "a starter in this league," per Andre Vergara of Fox Sports, as explanation for not adding the veteran.
 This move reportedly "baffled" Sherman, according to Bell.

 Considering Kaepernick has played eight games against Seattle, Sherman has gotten a good look at the quarterback throughout his career.
 Based on what he has seen, it's clear performance has nothing to do with the man in question remaining out of a job with the season around the corner.